Upadhyay123a/Tour-And-travel-website/README.md

 ## 🤝 About

-This project was developed as part of my Full Stack Web Developer internship at DIGINIQUE TECHLABS (June 2024 - August 2024), where I learned to build production-quality web applications.
+This project was developed as part of my Full Stack Web Developer internship at DIGINIQUE TECHLABS (June 2024 - November 2024), where I learned to build production-quality web applications.

 **Developer:** Upadhyay
 **GitHub:** [@Upadhyay123a](https://github.com/Upadhyay123a)